harplife/zettelkasten/study_LearnOpenGL.md

 - `glm::translate` translates the given matrix by the given translation vector, then returns a new transformation matrix with the matrix transformation applied.
 - As covered previously, transformation is applied to a vector via matrix multiplication.

+#### Passing Transformation Matrix to Shader
+- Transformation Matrix can be passed to shaders via Uniform.

 ### Personal Notes